 What is the chance for a career changer?

 Accordingly, one thinks quickly about the subject of professional deficit, a catchword, which the media but also the policy of the federal government long ago determined.
 And the question arises: Can the cross-contestant help?

-As in our ARD program "The fairy tale of skilled labor"But it would be a mistake to speak of a nationwide shortage of skilled workers.
-Not infrequently the problem is from the Company home-made, for example because they offer an unattractive job and / or location.
+As for example in the ARD reportage “The fairy tale of skilled labor“In which I played a major role, it would be a mistake to speak of a nationwide shortage of skilled workers.
+The problem is not uncommon Company home-made, for example because they offer an unattractive job and / or location.
 And not a few companies then seek their skilled workers at a reduced cost abroad.
 The logic shortage of skilled labor = opportunity for lateral entrants is therefore to be treated with caution.

 The communication needs to be improved

-We were asked to make a statement in the run-up to the discussion.
-I pleaded for one Improve communication between companies and professionalsto lessen frustration on both sides.
-The problem is already evident in job advertisements, which are often inaccurate and formulated for applicants who do not know the code.
-I also wrote a blog post recently about the mismatching between applicants and companies.
+We were asked to make a statement prior to the discussion.
+I advocated improving communication between companies and young professionals to reduce frustration on both sides.
+The problem is evident in job advertisements that are often inaccurate and formulated for applicants who do not know the code.
+I recently wrote a blog post about mismatching between applicants and companies.